-Most of the children in the classroom fled from Afghanistan, though a handful came from Syria, Iraq and Somalia.
-They know about war, about walking for days, weeks and months, hiding from border guards, travelling fifty to a boat or twenty to a car, or about concealing themselves under lorry platforms.
+The children in the classroom fled from Afghanistan, Syria, Iraq and Somalia.
+They know about war, about walking for days, weeks and months, hiding from border guards, travelling fifty to a boat or twenty to a car, and about concealing themselves under lorry platforms.
 Music, however, is something they know very little about.

 They signed up for this after-school lesson in Angered, a suburb of Gothenburg, because other kids has been talking about the new orchestra.
 Venezuelan conductor Ron Davis Alvarez introduces himself and a handful of volunteer teachers.
 They give a short demonstration of each instrument and the students smile politely, maybe wondering if all of this is part of the Western culture that they are meant to assimilate into.